newhavenrb/conferences/David-Heinemeier-Hansson-keynote.md

     * "Won't somebody please think of the newbies?"
     * Want to change it into a easy-bake oven
     * A real oven teaches you real skills, even though it's more dangerous

+## Discussion

+* What does this mean for the iPad, OS X Mountain Lion, etc. which are simplified?
+Does that mean we'll have people with fewer programming skills?  @benjaminoakes